-NOMENCLATURE: (plants) ITIS (1998); (insects) Julien and Griffiths (1998)
+(plants) ITIS (1998); (insects) Julien and Griffiths (1998)

+In response to their rich ethnobotanical heritage, the need for restoration, cultural education, and providing employment opportunities, at least 7 native nations developed native plant nurseries for restoration projects in recent years.
+Integration of culture and ecology is a distinctive feature of their restoration projects.
+The fields of restoration and traditional plant knowledge and use are closely linked in many respects.
+Traditional harvesting coincides with replanting of rhizomes, seeds, bulbs, or offshoots in the pocket of soil where a plant was extracted.
+For example, the SalishKootenai replant the regenerative part of the crown of bitterroot (Lewisia rediviva Pursh [Portulacaceae]).
+When replanted in the hole where the root had been extracted, the crown (the caudex) grows and develops a new root system (DeSanto1993).
+The pocket of disturbance serves as a microsite for replanted propagules in the absence of competition the following year.
 In other cases, rejuvenation of the population occurs in the case of those species dependant on some disturbance for increase.
 Rhizomes were dug in a particular way to stimulate additional rhizome development to grow into spur plants.
 This would ensure regrowth and sustainability.
 Collection of seeds, fruits, or branches involves the conservative practice of taking only a small quantity from any given individual or population.
 This is an ancient practice and continues today, not only for plant use but now also in the collection of seeds and cuttings for the purpose of restoration.
-Such case demonstrates the understanding of, and respect for, biological systems and is inherent in the beliefs and relationship between indigenous people and their environment.
-Habitat loss of many culturally significant species is an expressed concern by many elders, tribal ethnobotanists, cultural advisors, and biologists.
-Undeniably linked is the need for conservation of these species and continuance of traditional plant knowledge while addressing the immediate restoration.
-This approach has culminated in development of native plant nurseries, restoration efforts, and cooperative programs between native nations and agencies.
+Such cases demonstrate the understanding of, and respect for, biological systems and are inherent in the beliefs and relationship between indigenous people and their environment.
+Habitat loss of many culturally significant species is a concern expressed by many elders, tribal ethnobotanists, cultural advisors, and biologists.
+Undeniably linked is the need for conservation of these species and continuance of traditional plant knowledge, while addressing the immediate restoration.
+This approach has culminated in the development of native plant nurseries, restoration efforts, and cooperative programs between native nations and agencies.